tempertemper/www.tempertemper.net/readme.md

 ## Development environment

 ### Set up

+- Clone the remote repo with `git clone git@github.com:tempertemper/www.tempertemper.net.git`
+- Ensure you are on the [correct version of node](https://www.tempertemper.net/blog/using-nvm-on-macos)
-Run `npm install` in the project root to install the node packages.
+- Run `npm install` (or `npm i`) in the project root to install the node packages.

 ### Running
 Run `npm start` in the project root to spin up the development environment.